lascar/alphawholesale/README.md

 I try this :

-* all the 'routes' are covered whith each of the user nature (anonymous, customer,
+* all the 'routes' are covered with each of the user nature (anonymous, customer,

 supplier, broker).